DeepFrontEnd07/Color_Picker_App/README.md

 # Color_Picker_App
-This is a simple and interactive Color Picker App built with JavaScript, HTML, and CSS.
-Users can choose any color using an input color picker, and the app displays the selected color along with its HEX code and Color Name.
+🚀 Features
+--> A simple and interactive Color Picker application built using HTML, CSS, JavaScript.
+This app allows users to select colors, view their hex and RGB codes, and copy them for use in other applications or designs.
+--> Live Color Selection: Choose colors dynamically using an interactive picker.
+--> Hex & RGB Codes: Instantly display the selected color in HEX and RGB formats.